 The proposed GMS operates within the existing regulatory framework notified by the RBI and the Government of India, ensuring full compliance, institutional oversight, and financial system integrity.
 The framework builds on the current scheme architecture while introducing operational efficiencies and stakeholder alignment.

-A central feature of the proposal is the formal transition towards a digital gold ecosystem, whereby physical gold is converted into dematerialised gold balances held within the banking system through structured account mechanisms.
+A central feature of the proposal is the formal transition towards a digital gold ecosystem, where the banking system converts physical gold into dematerialised gold balances and holds them through structured account mechanisms.

 Leveraging Growth in Bullion and Coin Investment